 This course focuses on the diverse experiences of boys and men.
 We start with the social construction of masculinities across race/ethnicity, class, and sexuality.
 Through this, we consider the advantages as well as the costs of contemporary notions of masculinity.
 We examine how boys learn to be men from pre-K through college.
 We then turn to men's experiences and interactions with various institutions, including work, family, and the media.
 We then consider the significance of violence in constructing masculinities.
 Finally, we focus on more inclusive conceptions of masculinity and men's role in promoting gender equality.
 We view all these issues through an intersectional lens, considering gender, race, class, and sexuality.

-Satisfies a minor requirement in Gender and Sexuality Studies
+Satisfies a major and minor requirement in Gender and Sexuality Studies.

 Satisfies the Justice, Equality, and Community requirement.